jdhao/blog_source/from_vim_plug_to_packer.md

 use {'numirias/semshi', ft = 'python', config = 'vim.cmd [[UpdateRemotePlugins]]'}
 ```

-This way, we insure that semshi will be work properly.
+This way, we insure that semshi will work properly.

 ## Specify the plugin url format

 By default, when we use `use 'aaa/bbb'`, packer will try to clone `https://github.com/aaa/bbb.git`.
-However, due to speed issue accessing github in certain areas, the user may want to use a mirror site of GitHub,
+However, due to issue accessing github in certain areas, the user may want to use a mirror site of GitHub, for example, [fastgit](https://fastgit.org/).
-for example, [fastgit](https://fastgit.org/).
 Fortunately, this feature has been added recently, [under the request of me](https://github.com/wbthomason/packer.nvim/issues/433) 😃.

 Now, you can do the following: